 The answer is, unfortunately, yes, the VA does make mistakes.

-Currently (as of July 2022), there are about 600,000 pending VA claims.
+Currently (as of August 2022), there are more than 600,000 pending VA claims.
 The VA is an enormous bureaucracy; like any other organization, it isn’t perfect.
 With lots of recent legislation (new presumptive service-connected conditions and the Blue Water Navy Act), there is an influx of new VA disability claims as more veterans have easier paths to winning disability claims.

 Although the VA is hiring additional employees to help reduce the number of pending claims, the mounting pressure along with human error means mistakes will be made.